FloraOS/android_external_Valor/README.md

 * [Patch neverallows](https://github.com/LineageOS/android_system_sepolicy/commit/4543fae09219b0cc092d84faf6fbecabaa2badc2)
 * [Add SEPolicy](https://github.com/LineageOS/android_system_sepolicy/commit/172a314614f59ebe2b47886147ab3b41500ea799)

-# Creating database
+# Creating database_t
-The CMakeLists.txt are provided to generate threat database.
+The CMakeLists.txt are provided to generate threat database_t.
 Currently it is not inteded to be a big one.
-In order to create your database build `dbgen` utility and then use it to create database:
+In order to create your database_t build `dbgen` utility and then use it to create database_t:
 ```bash
 ./dbgen --db valor.db --name mythreat --filename threat-executable-file
 ```

 You may continue adding threats with this command.

-## Using database
+## Using database_t
-By default the database is searched in local directory(see `Android.mk`) though you may override `valor.db` module and copy from you own place.
+By default the database_t is searched in local directory(see `Android.mk`) though you may override `valor.db` module and copy from you own place.

 # Future plans
 * New algorithm of hashsum checking
-* By-name process database
+* By-name process database_t
 * Firewall set-up